Nilanth/hashnode-blogs-backup/clfty915t000509mnca8y5loo.md

 title: "Why You Should Use a React Framework for Your Next Project"
 seoTitle: "Why You Should Use a React Framework for Your Next Project | By Nilant"
 seoDescription: "Learn about the advantages and benefits of using frameworks like Next.js and Gatsby for server-side rendering, structure, and organization, community."
-datePublished: Mon Apr 10 2023 02:23:59 GMT+0000 (Coordinated Universal Time)
+datePublished: Sun Apr 23 2023 02:23:59 GMT+0000 (Coordinated Universal Time)
 cuid: clfty915t000509mnca8y5loo
 slug: why-you-should-use-a-react-framework-for-your-next-project
 canonical: https://medium.com/javascript-in-plain-english/why-you-should-use-a-react-framework-for-your-next-project-954cfa4431f4
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1680109794279/767fba08-70ae-4d4f-bcd4-552c42af325c.jpeg
 ogImage: https://cdn.hashnode.com/res/hashnode/image/upload/v1680110107916/0be70b0f-7a28-43cf-ab6f-aea172bdc05d.jpeg
-tags: javascript, web-development, reactjs, beginners, nextjs
+tags: programming-blogs, javascript, web-development, reactjs, devops

 ---